-Our genetic counseling screening and counseling services can help women with these mutations better understand their risk of developing cancer.
+Our genetic counseling and testing services can help women with these mutations better understand their risk of developing cancer.
 Our counselors can recommend support services that help you manage the psychological effects of testing positive for these mutations.

 In addition to your family history and the results of genetic testing, doctors take other risk factors into account when developing a breast cancer screening plan for you.
 Certain conditions can increase your risk of developing cancer, including lobular carcinoma in situ and atypical hyperplasia, an overgrowth of cells in the milk ducts or milk-producing glands.

 Prior radiation therapy—the use of high energy beams to destroy cancer cells—for conditions such as Hodgkin lymphoma and thyroid cancer can also increase your risk of breast cancer.

 Some lifestyle factors may increase your risk of developing breast cancer.
 For example, studies show that smoking and other forms of tobacco consumption may raise the risk.
 Our doctors strongly urge people to quit smoking.
 Our specialists offer an effective Tobacco Cessation Program to help you stop for good.

 Smoking can increase your risk of developing breast cancer.
 We can help you quit.Learn More

 Drinking alcohol may also increase the risk of breast cancer.
 Additionally, having excess weight, meaning having a body mass index (BMI) of 25 to 29.9, or obesity, meaning a BMI of 30 or higher, has also been linked to breast cancer.